dotmpe/user-conf/ReadMe.rst

   programs, so that INSTALL can be a regular stat/update directive. \
   XXX: BIN directive.

-- TODO: more provision directives: web (curl).

 - TODO: git directive submodule mode

-- TODO: new type of directives for configuration: cron, munin-node, hostname, hosts and fstab maybe.
+- XXX: maybe new type of directives for configuration: cron, munin-node, hostname, hosts and fstab maybe.
 XXX: first try to use LINE for this.

-- TODO: add some interactive resolving off differences.
+- TODO: add some interactive resolving maybe.. somehow.
-- TODO: add a simple frontend script to put in $PATH
+- TODO: add a simple frontend script to put in $PATH.

 - TODO: handling of sudo.
 Can determine wether paths are writable, and do auto root.
 Maybe stick a decorator to directive to always run with sudo.